Chateau with 14 bedrooms and 12 bathrooms in Grand-Brassac, France

 The main part of the inner castle, within the moat, dates back to the thirteenth century and includes nine bedrooms over two wings and towers.
 You can dine under the vaulted ceilings of the original chapel with a finely carved wooden fireplace and ornate furnishings.
 The library includes antique oil paintings and Gothic bookcases filled with fascinating reference books from the past.
 There is a well-equipped kitchen with the modern conveniences you would expect including a dishwasher and coffee machine plus a professional stove in the old fire-place.
 Wander across the cloistered courtyard and up to the impressive living room with elegant sofas and medieval suits of armour or play pool and listen to music in the games room surrounded by stunningly decorated ceilings and wall murals.

 A path leads to the outer bailey where you will find five further bedrooms and the magnificent Troubadour ballroom.
-A Gothic showpiece, with a large wood-burning fire-place and banquet table, you are surrounded by both beauty and history, it would be a truly remarkable place to host a memorable event.
+A Gothic showpiece, with a large wood-burning fire-place and banquet table, you are surrounded by both beauty and history.
 There is a large kitchen next door which can be made available should you require it for preparing a special meal, a chef can also be booked should you require this service.

 The inviting swimming pool allows you to cool down as you gaze back at the towers and castle spires or find a quiet spot amongst the formal gardens and terraces.
 The 270- acre estate has many walks across woodland and fields of wild flowers, blackberries and breath-taking views, it's a truly peaceful and private retreat.